 The Strong Password Generator can help give you some more ideas.

-A special consideration with webcams is that anything you broadcast is easy to record or take snapshots from.
+If you use a webcam, be aware that anything you broadcast is easy to record or take snapshots from.
 There are several examples of these being used as blackmail material.

 Further reading and resources are available from the Australian Communications and Media Authority at http://www.cybersmart.gov.au/